 Opening a merchant account is pretty straightforward and there are a number of options available to you.
 If you are a small business you should seek out a merchant service provider that specialises in merchant accounts for your type of business, as very often the larger providers overlook the specific needs of smaller businesses.

-The merchant service provider will assess whether or not they can offer you a merchant bank account and will most likely ask you to provide the following information:
+The merchant account service provider will assess whether or not they can offer you a merchant bank account and will most likely ask you to provide the following information:

 If you need to start taking cards quickly, then look for the provider that offers the fastest possible set up, as some can take up to six weeks to process your merchant ID.
 We have an average turnaround time of 3 days so feel free to send us a quote and we can guide you through.

 Depending on which payment processor you sign up with, it shouldn’t really cost much at all.
 The good merchant accounts are free to open, and this is because the small transaction fee is enough to cover the cost.